-I. THE TASKS OF THE PARTY IN THE ECONOMIC FIELD AND IN THE CREATION AND DEVELOPMENT OF THE MATERIAL AND TECHNICAL BASIS OF COMMUNISM
+THE TASKS OF THE PARTY IN THE ECONOMIC FIELD AND IN THE CREATION AND PROMOTION OF THE MATERIAL AND TECHNICAL BASIS OF COMMUNISM

-The main economic task of the Party and the Soviet people is to create the material and technical basis of Communism within two decades.
-This means complete electrification of the country and perfection on this basis of the techniques, technologies, and organisation of social production in industry and agriculture; comprehensive mechanisation of production operations and a growing degree of their automation; widespread use of chemistry in the national economy; vigorous development of new, economically
+The main economic task of the Party and the Soviet people is to create the material and technical basis of communism within two decades.
+This means complete electrification of the country and perfection on this basis of the techniques, technologies, and organisation of social production in all the fields of the national economy; comprehensive mechanisation of production operations and a growing degree of their automation; widespread use of chemistry in the national economy; vigorous development of new, economically effective branches of production, new types of power and new materials; all-round and rational utilisation of natural, material and labour resources; organic fusion of science and production, and rapid scientific and technical progress; a high cultural and technical level for the working people; and substantial superiority over the more developed capitalist countries in productivity of labour, which constitutes the most important prerequisite for the victory of the communist system.